cschambacher/partyBnB/README.md

 * Reading data from MongoDB database and organizing for display
 * Implement search (by location & availability) & Google Maps on search

-Reading data from MongoDB database and organizing for display

 ## 5.Group Members & Work Breakdown
 Paul Kim, Corina Schambacher and Nick Saulsberry